omar-nafea/FullStack/javaScript/8_Testing.md

 - They're in the cabinet.
 Then you perform the action of getting your keys from the cabinet.
 - Finally, you check or test if you have your keys this time you have them.
 So your test now passes.

-What is described here is the essence of TDD  Imagine that you need to write code in a test driven way.
+What is described here is the essence of TDD, Imagine that you need to write code in a test driven way.
 Since your coding the TDD way you:

 - first write the test, even before you've written any actual implementation for example: